 What is the Center for Collaborative Care?

-At the Center for Collaborative Care, one of the main programs is the Collaborative Care Initiative (CCI) which is designed to improve the identification and treatment of child and adolescent mental health problems through a collaborative model of mental health between pediatricians, pediatric psychologists, and child and adolescent psychiatrists.
+The Center for Collaborative Care is designed to improve the identification and treatment of child and adolescent mental health problems using a collaborative model of care between pediatricians, pediatric psychologists and child and adolescent psychiatrists..

-Since 2012, the CCI has established a network of primary care providers and child and adolescent mental health providers to improve access to child mental health care.
-The CCI offers advanced child mental health clinical training and outpatient psychiatric consultation to pediatric providers.
-The CCI is generously funded by a $1.25 million endowment from the JSOCI through The Partnership, the Baptist Foundation, and the Hall-Halliburton Foundation.
+Since 2012, the CCC has established a network of primary care providers and child and adolescent mental health providers to improve access to child mental health care.
+The CCC offers advanced child mental health clinical training and outpatient psychiatric consultation to pediatric providers.
+The CCC is generously funded by a $1.25 million endowment from the JSOCI through The Partnership, the Baptist Foundation, and the Hall-Halliburton Foundation.

-The Collaborative Care Initiative: A Partnership between Pediatrics and Psychiatry
+The Center for Collaborative Care: A Partnership between Pediatrics and Psychiatry

 Elise Fallucco, MD

 Dr. Fallucco is a child and adolescent psychiatrist & Associate Professor of Psychiatry at the University of Florida College of Medicine – Jacksonvile (UFCOM-J).
-She serves as the Director of the Collaborative Care Initiative (CCI) where she works to advance early identification and intervention for emotional and behavioral disorders in primary care.
+She serves as the Director of the The Center for Collaborative Care (CCC) where she works to advance early identification and intervention for emotional and behavioral disorders in primary care.

 Peggy Greco, PhD

 Dr. Greco is a clinical pediatric psychologist at Nemours Children’s Healthcare System and Assistant Professor of Psychology at Mayo College of Medicine.
-She serves as a CCI consultant.
+She serves as a CCC consultant.
 Dr. Greco has over 25 years of clinical experience working with children and adolescents with emotional and behavioral disorders.